Cornwall Park, Auckland: Cornwall Hospital

 From 1942 to 1945 the park was occupied by the nation's defence forces as a site of temporary barracks and a temporary hospital was built for the United States Army in the eastern area of Cornwall Park.
 Initially for 1050 patients and their 715 attendants — the U.S. 39th General Hospital — it was very shortly doubled in capacity to 2,000 beds.
 There were 122 separate buildings with a floor area of 8 acres, built in just over 6 weeks during a wet winter on 34 acre of the park.

 In 1944 the Government proposed to compulsorily acquire a portion of the land to build a home for blinded ex-servicemen.
 It was protested that in June 1942 an undertaking had been given that the area would not be used for other than war purposes but to no avail whatsoever.
 The hospital buildings became Cornwall Hospital and included maternity facilities, National Women's Hospital, and a geriatric hospital.
 All buildings on the site were demolished in 1975.
 The hospital for blinded servicemen remains in the adjoining Park Maungakiekie/One Tree Hill Domain, and is known as Sorrento in the Park, an events venue.

 Activities

 On top of admiring scenery, drinking tea while the Band plays on its rotunda, picnicking, birdwatching, walking, jogging, bicycling, keeping the dog secure on its leash and admiring the ewes and their lambs, provisions for formalised activities include:

-Comparisons – area

-Comparison with other significant city parks, worldwide: